Auto Grad Functions

 Implicit Maximum Likelihood Estimator (I-MLE)

-An autograd module for Implicit Maximum Likelihood Estimator, which yield an optimal solution in a constrained exponential family distribution via Perturb-and-MAP.
+An autograd module for Implicit Maximum Likelihood Estimator, which yields an optimal solution in a constrained exponential family distribution via Perturb-and-MAP.

-For I-MLE, it works as black-box combinatorial solvers, in which constraints are known and fixed, but the cost vector need to be predicted from contextual data.
+For I-MLE, it works as black-box combinatorial solvers, in which constraints are known and fixed, but the cost vector needs to be predicted from contextual data.

-The I-MLE approximate gradient of optimizer smoothly.
-Thus, allows us to design an algorithm based on stochastic gradient descent.
+The I-MLE approximates the gradient of the optimizer smoothly.
+Thus, it allows us to design an algorithm based on stochastic gradient descent.

 Reference: <https://proceedings.neurips.cc/paper_files/paper/2021/hash/7a430339c10c642c4b2251756fd1b484-Abstract.html>